Ovelgönne bread roll: Findings

 The Ovelgönne bread roll originally had two tip-shaped ends.
 Due to its regular shape, it is categorized among the formed bakery products having a predefined shape.
 The strongly charred loaf of bread was aborted at about the half its length.
 The surviving part of the bread has a length of 35 mm, a width of 22.94 mm and a height of 11.44 mm, having a weight of 2.5 g only.
 The point of the remaining end is missing.
 The colour of the surface is pearl grey to slate grey, the underside is grey to black.
 The top of the roll has a fine and slightly curved incision, which is designed to prevent tearing during the baking process.
 Nearly in the center of the resulting surface on the top is a 2 mm deep and 3.56 mm × 2.80 mm depression, which was pressed into it with a round tool at an angle of approximately 45°.
 A second hole was most likely also on the missing half of the loaf.
 The bread had no pronounced crust and it was baked from a very finely ground and sifted wheat flour.
 A microscopic examination of the surface showed that the dough contained only remarkable small traces of wear fine millstones.
 The dough itself was kneaded thoroughly and showed only very small porosity, suggesting that neither a wild yeast fermentation nor a sourdough were used to leaven the bread loaf.
-Possibly for lightening of the dough, protein or fat was added.
+Possibly for lightening of the dough, egg white or fat was added.
 The baking process must have taken place in an oven on a stone surface which was good, but not completely cleaned of coal, as small charcoal remains have been reflected in the pores of the base.
 The bread was baked at an excessive top heat, compared to today's baking practice.
 Sandy deposits in the inner parts of the fracture surface indicates that the bread was broken apart before its discovery.
 A radiological examination performed in Bern (Switzerland) showed that the superficial incision widened inwards slightly.
 The radiological images also showed two, mysterious metal particles of 2.92 mm × 1.7 mm and 3.16 mm × 2.92 mm, embedded in the dough.

-From his investigation of numerous archaeological bread finds, Max Währen reconstructed the original size of the complete bread roll, considering a 15% shrinkage by the charring to estimated 70 mm × 45.88 mm × 22.48 mm.
+From his investigation of numerous archaeological bread finds, Max Währen reconstructed the original size of the complete bread roll, considering a 15% shrinkage by the charring to estimate 70 mm × 45.88 mm × 22.48 mm.

 Due to typological determination of the ceramic vessel shards found in the pit, the Ovelgönne bread roll was dated to the early Iron Age, around 800-500 B.C.